 Celebrated as Uganda’s “ghetto storyteller,” GNL uses lyricism to both mirror and critique his society.
 His music addresses social justice, domestic violence, African pride, public health, sexuality, environmentalism and ethnicity, often through the narratives of relatable characters.
 His song Story ya Luka was selected by Uganda Ministry of Health to headline the 2010 AIDS awareness campaign for youth education.
 A year later, his video collaboration with Young Empowered and Healthy (YEAH) Uganda for True Manhood won the People’s Choice Digital Media Award at the 2011 International Entertainment Education Conference.
 In 2014, the Twaweza Initiative awarded GNL and Miriam for the positive social impact of their song We Cry, which tackles street violence and promotes safe sex.
 Since 2013, GNL has actively partnered with Reach A Hand Foundation Uganda in a series of youth edutainment campaigns.
 Recognized for both his artistry and activism, GNL was invited into the academic sphere to lecture on oral literature and ethnology at Makerere University.

-Nsimbi expands its focus to the communities and children across the U.S., visiting with schools and programs to enhance understandings of how we are all connected to one another on a global scale, how we all share common goals and purpose.
+Nsimbi expands its focus to the communities and students across the U.S., visiting with schools and programs to enhance understandings of how we are all connected to one another on a global scale, how we all share common goals and purpose.
 Compelling dialogues and lessons emerge in this participatory process, as Nsimbi engages learners in contemplating substance, action, and creativity.
 The duo often brings musical performances into inspiring speaking engagements.

 Nsimbi offers workshops and panel discussions on the following social justice and creative themes: